biancamika/digital-garden-template/_notes/3. Permanent Notes/You have agency over your own attention.md

 ---
 title: You have agency over your own attention
 ---
-# You have agency over your own attention

 ## Reference
 - **Source:** [[Venkatesh Rao]]; [[Breaking Smart (Newsletter)]]
 - **Keywords:** [[permanent notes]]